 Did you know that approximately 46% of organizations abandon their AI initiatives before they reach production?
 In our experience, incorrect budget evaluation and overruns are the most common reasons for stopping the process.
 This is why Requestum believes that understanding the true cost is crucial for an idea’s survival.
-So, today we will discuss the RAG-based app development cost.
+Today we will discuss the RAG-based app development cost.

 This article will explore the key components that impact initial cost and should be considered first during budget planning.
 We will review direct and indirect cost factors to identify which expenses may increase during the process.
 Here you can learn more about common pitfalls and get a few tips on how to optimize costs.